The Shaggy Dog (2006 film): Plot

 Dave returns home, still in his canine form, and overhears a conversation between Carly and her 12-year-old brother Josh.
 They say that their parents (Dave and his wife Rebecca) may be splitting up.
 Dave knocks over a Scrabble game and uses the letters to reveal his identity to his kids.
 While getting out of the house, Dave is tased by Kozak's minions.
-His kids attempt to save him, but end up picking up Shaggy instead and rush to Rebecca at work to report recent events.
+His kids attempt to save him but end up picking up Shaggy instead and rush to Rebecca at work to report recent events.

 Dave is taken to the laboratory to be euthanized, but Kozak has a court summons and must deal with Dave later.
 Before exiting, Kozak mocks Dave in canine form.
 Enraged, Dave bites Kozak.
 The other mutated animals in the laboratory tell Dave to meditate to reverse his transformation.
 Dave succeeds in returning to human form and escapes with the other animals.
-He drives to the courthouse and calls Rebecca to ready a change of clothes for him at the courthouse, but is forced to abandon the car with the animals when they get stuck in traffic.
+He drives to the courthouse and calls Rebecca to ready a change of clothes for him at the courthouse but is forced to abandon the car with the animals when they get stuck in traffic.
 Dave runs on all fours to trigger his transformation and get to the courthouse in time.
 At the courthouse entrance, his attempts to tell Rebecca that he loves her allow him to transform back.

 In the courtroom, Dave mocks Kozak by implying that he was working under Strictland's shadow and angers him.
-The two begin growling at each other, and the judge, exasperated by Dave's canine behavior, orders the bailiff to remove him.
+The two begin growling at each other, and the judge, impatient by Dave's canine behavior, orders the bailiff to remove him.
 Dave grabs the bailiff's baton and tells Kozak to fetch it.
 This triggers a partial transformation in Kozak and thus implicates him in illegal and unethical experimentation.
 The pharmaceutical company is returned to Strictland, and the mutant animals enter protective custody.

 Dave's family later vacations with Shaggy in Hawaii.
 There, Josh tosses a frisbee, and Dave catches it with his mouth.

+Production

+Animation and visual effects

+Tippett Studio provided the animation and visual effects for the film.
+Tom Schelesny and Stephen Rosenbaum served as the visual effects supervisors.
+Schelesny stated, "We did about 110 shots.
+We weren't the only vendor, but we did all the 3D animation and characters.
+We had about 50 artists at our studio working on it for about a year.
+We modeled and animated with Maya.
+We made 12 computer-generated characters."

 Release

 The film was released in the United States on March 10, 2006.
-To tie in with the theatrical release of the remake, the original 1959 film was re-issued in the United States as a special DVD labeled "The Wild & Woolly Edition", which featured the film in two forms: one in the original black and white, the other a colorized version.
+To tie in with the theatrical release of the remake, the original 1959 film was reissued in the United States as a special DVD labeled "The Wild & Woolly Edition", which featured the film in two forms: one in the original black-and-white, the other a colorized version.
 The colorized version, however, is not restored and suffers from age.
 In the UK, the 1959 film has only ever been made available on DVD in black and white.